Zachary-Levesque/Sports-Strategy-Engine/docs/user_flows.md

    - miss tendency
    - risk tolerance
    - club carry, total distance, and dispersion values
+   - `Distance dispersion`: how much shot distance usually varies
+   - `Left/right dispersion`: how much the shot misses left or right
 4. Click `Save Player`.
 5. To remove a player, open it and click `Delete Player`.